myzlab/k-search-v2-docs/docs/select-statement/with/with-recursive.md

 ## Definition

-The `withRecursive` method allows you to add a `WITH RECURSIVE` clause to the query.
+The `withRecursive` method allows you to add the `WITH RECURSIVE` clause to the query.

 The only one method available to use this functionality is: